Quick start for using an existing environment to validate your legacy web client app with the Unified Interface

 This topic is for existing customers who are currently using legacy web client applications who need to plan and execute their transition to the Unified Interface.
 To set up a parallel environment, you create a new application based on your default solution as it stands today.
 This can be done in your current development sandbox environment without impact to your existing work.

-After completing the steps in this article, users with the appropriate role can see your new app in the app list on both the Dynamics 365 for Customer Engagement drop-down app list or on the Dynamics 365 Home page (http://home.dynamics.com).
+After completing the steps in this article, users with the appropriate role can see your new app in the app list on both the Dynamics 365 drop-down app list or on the Dynamics 365 Home page (https://home.dynamics.com).

 Once you complete the tasks described in this topic in your development environment using a solution, you can import the solution into your testing environment, which allows a wider group of business users to test and compare the app in a familiar environment.